Mock data sets for the Eboss and DESI Lyman-$\alpha$ forest surveys: Mock generation

 To fix $P_s(k)$, we use an iterative procedure.
 As an initial $P_s(k)$ we take the difference between the CAMB matter 1d power spectrum and the 1d power spectrum of the $\delta_L+\cgp \eta_\parallel$ field.
 (While this is a crude approximation since the CAMB spectrum ignores small-scale effects, it is sufficient as an initial spectrum.)
 The integral of this initial $P_s(k)$ gives $\sigma_s$ (the dispersion of the field $\delta_s$) .
 We can measure $\sigma_L$, $ \sigma_\eta$ and cov$(\delta_L,\eta_\parallel)$ directly on the produced boxes.
 We, therefore, have all elements to compute $\sigma_g^2 = \sigma_l^2 + \sigma_s^2 + \cgp^2 \sigma_\eta^2 +2\cgp {\rm cov} (\delta_L,\eta_\parallel)$.
 Since we already fixed the value of $\bgp\sigma_g$, this provides us with the value of $\bgp$.
 We can then generate spectra using this $P_s(k)$ and FGPA (Eq.~\ref{eq:FGPA}) and compute the resulting $\Ponedf$.
 In each bin in $k$, $P_s$ at iteration $n+1$ is defined from iteration $n$ as $P_s^{n+1}(k)=P_s^n(k) \times (P_{target}(k)/\Ponedf(k))$.
 We stop after ten iterations, which provides a good agreement for $\Ponedf$.

 However, the correlation function prediction (section \ref{sec:prediction}) for these selected values of the mock parameters implies a bias that is a bit larger than our target.
 This might be do to the fact that the measured $\Ponedf$ includes the HCD contribution, which increases the amplitude of the correlation function.
 We therefore make small adjustments of $\agp$ and $\bgp$ to get a better value of the bias and keep a good value of $\Fbar$, and perform again the previous procedure for $P_s(k)$.

-After five iterations there is fair agreement for all parameters, as illustrated in Fig.~\ref{fig:Fmean} for $\overline{F}$, in Fig.~\ref{fig:P1Dmocks} for $\Poned(k_\parallel)$, and in Fig.~\ref{fig:b_lya} of Sect.\ref{sec::analraw} for the bias parameters.
-We note, however, that Fig. \ref{fig:P1Dmocks} shows some discrepancy for $\Ponedf$ for $z<2.1$ and $z>3.1$, but most \lya\ pixels are not in these regions.
+After five iterations there is fair agreement for all parameters, as illustrated in Fig.~\ref{fig:Fmean} for $\overline{F}$, in Fig.~\ref{fig:P1Dmocks} for $\Poned(k_\parallel)$, and in Figs.~\ref{fig:xi_lya} and \ref{fig:b_lya} of Sect.~\ref{sec::analraw} for the bias parameters and overall correlation function.
+For $\overline{F}$, the mocks have $\approx1\%$ excess transmission at low redshift and a small excess at high redshift.
+For $\Poned$, Fig. \ref{fig:P1Dmocks} shows that the mocks have $\approx10\%$ too much power for $z>3.1$ and $\approx10\%$ too little for $z<2.1$.
+This has little impact on the correlation functions because there are few forest pairs with $z>3.1$ and the flux fluctuations for $z<2.1$ are dominated by instrumental noise.
+Figure~\ref{fig:b_lya} shows that the raw mocks reproduce the targeted bias parameters at the percent level.
+However, Fig.~\ref{fig:xi_lya} shows noticeable differences in target and returned correlations for separations near the line of sight ($\mu>0.95$).
+Finally, we note that the bias parameters found for the quasar-forest cross-correlations, as shown in Table \ref{table::best_fit_parameters_lyaonly} differ by of order 10\% from those found for the auto-correlations.